approov/quickstart-react-native/README.md

 You will learn how to:

 - Check that your React Native app meets the minimum requirements for Approov integration,
-- Integrate Approov into your app
+- Integrate Approov into your app,
-- Register and successfully deploy your app oonto Android and iOS devices
+- Register and successfully deploy your app onto Android and iOS devices.

 Start with your own React Native app or try one of the available examples.